nanomishka/PayMarket/README.md

 ```

-Api documentation is located on http://localhost/docs
+API documentation is located on http://localhost/docs

 ### Architecture